-S ILICON nanowire arrays (SNWAs) have been extensively used in many emerging technologies including bio-medical sensing [1], chemical sensing [2], electronic field emission [3], optical wave-guiding [4, 5], field effect transistors [6], and photovoltaic devices [7-9].
+SILICON nanowire arrays (SNWAs) have been extensively used in many emerging technologies, including biomedical sensing [1], chemical sensing [2], electronic field emission [3], optical waveguiding [4], [5], field-effect transistors [6], and photovoltaic devices [7]-[9].
 Except for bottom-growth techniques, a sequence of patterning and etching processes are usually required to realize nanostructures in semiconductors.
-Most of nanostructures are patterned using electron-beam lithography, which has the disadvantages of being time consuming and low throughput.
-On the other hand, holographic lithography is an attractive method for periodic pattern
+Most of nanostructures are patterned using electron-beam lithography, which has the disadvantages of being time consuming and

-Manuscript received July 1, 2010.
-This work was supported in part by the National Science Council, Taiwan, under grant NSC97-2221-E-011-077-MY3 and NSC97-2917-I-011-103 and by the Ministry of Education, Taiwan under the Top University Program.
-Part of this work was done in the UCSB nanofabrication facility, part of the NSF funded NNIN network.
+Manuscript received July 1, 2010; revised August 12, 2010; accepted August 12, 2010.
+Date of publication October 18, 2010; date of current version August 5, 2011.
+This work was supported in part by the National Science Council, Taiwan under Grant NSC97-2221-E-011-077-MY3 and Grant NSC97-2917-I-011-103, in part by the Ministry of Education, Taiwan under the Top University Program, in part by the University of California at Santa Barbara nanofabrication facility, and in part by the National Science of Foundation for National Nanotechnology Infrastructure Network.

-Y.-J. Hung and S.-L. Lee are with the Department of Electronic Engineering, National Taiwan University of Science and Technology, Taipei, Taiwan (+886-2-27376393; d9502307@mail.ntust.edu.tw).
+Y.-J. Hung and S.-L. Lee are with the Department of Electronic Engineering, National Taiwan University of Science and Technology, Taipei 106, Taiwan (e-mail: yungjrhung@gmail.com; sllee@mail.ntust.edu.tw).